There’s a big, intriguing blue hole right in the middle of the Asus Blue Cave that catches your full attention the first time you lay eyes on it.

 Via its USB port, the router can do all you can imagine with a plugged-in external hard drive.
-Apart from data sharing, media streaming, you can even set the Blue Cave to work as a Time Machine backup server.
+Apart from data sharing, and media streaming, you can even set the Blue Cave to work as a Time Machine backup server.

-Other than that, the router also has a cool Traffic Manager feature that includes an easy-to-use QoS for Internet prioritization, and a Web History that keep tap of connected clients’ online activities.
+Other than that, the router also has a cool Traffic Manager feature that includes an easy-to-use QoS for Internet prioritization and a Web History that keep tap of connected clients’ online activities.

 Generally, all router-related features a home user can think of, the Blue Cave has it.
 OK, maybe not all since the router does have some imperfections.

 At launch, the Blue Cave didn’t support MU-MIMO as well as Asus’ AiMesh.
-Later on, both were available via firmware updates
+Later on, both were available via firmware updates.

-Like most other routers from Asus, the Bue Cave can’t block secure websites, those with https in their web address.
-Since most sites now use https, the router’s web filtering feature is rather useless.
+Like most other routers from Asus, the Blue Cave can’t block secure websites, those with HTTPS in their web address.
+Since most sites now use HTTPS, the router’s web filtering feature is rather useless.